ProTrix: Building Models for Planning and Reasoning over Tables with Sentence Context: Our Method

 \subsection{Instruction Tuning}

-Based on the analysis in \S\ref{sec:intro}, we highlight the abilities \textit{Plan-then-Reason} framework possesses towards tabular tasks with sentence context.
+Based on the analysis in \S\ref{sec:intro}, we highlight the abilities our \textit{Plan-then-Reason} framework possesses towards tabular tasks with sentence context.
 (1) Understanding user's query: use parametric knowledge of commonsense insights and general concepts to analyze the relationship between the query and the context; (2) Adaptive planning: decompose a query into sub-questions and plan to answer these sub-questions with different types of context or design multi-hop reasoning paths for the query, and (3) Blending program-based and textual reasoning: synthesize the strength of each method to maximize reasoning performance.

 To train our model with such abilities, we construct an instruction tuning set \texttt{TrixInstruct} based on two benchmarks i.e., WikiTQ~\cite{pasupat-liang-2015-compositional} and FEVEROUS \cite{aly2021feverous}.
 WikiTQ involves table question-answering based on a single table, requiring multi-step reasoning and performing diverse data operations such as comparison, aggregation, and arithmetic computation.
-WikiTQ also contains cases that can not be solved by SQL programming solely~\cite{shi2020squall} which need to be solved with textual reasoning as the left example in Figure~\ref{fig:reasoning_demo}.
+WikiTQ also contains cases that can not be solved by SQL programming solely~\cite{shi2020squall} which require extra textual reasoning as the left example in Figure~\ref{fig:reasoning_demo}.
 Finetuning with such cases equips our models with the ability to plan between textual or program-based reasoning.

 On the other hand, FEVEROUS presents an open-domain fact verification challenge spanning both sentences and tables.
 We select samples containing precisely one table in their gold evidence set.
 Each case is presented with the corresponding table along with 5 sentences as contextual information.
 To introduce variability to the sentence context, we ensure the inclusion of gold sentence evidence and augment the context with noisy sentences retrieved from Wikipedia by a dense retriever~\cite{hu2023unifee}.
 Training examples on claim verification from FEVEROUS impart the ability to decompose claims and reason on each sub-claim with a specific table or sentence context.